-Similarly uneasy and grim, This War of Mine is a survival game that truly makes you feel like you’re trying to outlive a war.
-Developed by 11-bit Studios, This War Of Mine takes the focus of warfare away from the Call Of Duty frontlines, instead choosing to place the limelight on the communities that actually see the most devastation.
+Similarly uneasy and grim, This War of Mine is a survival game that makes you feel like you’re trying to outlive a war.
+Developed by 11-bit Studios, This War Of Mine takes the focus of warfare away from the Call Of Duty frontlines, instead choosing to place the limelight on the communities that see the most devastation.

 11-bit Studios’ other headline survival title, Frostpunk, is an incredible hybrid game that perfectly blends elements of the 4X, survival, and base-building genres while immersing audiences in its rich and icy steampunk world.

 After two volcanic eruptions decimate earth in the 1800s, it’s up to the player to gather and burn as many fossil fuels as possible to keep your civilians warm and develop the efficiency of the last city on earth.
 And while it does a great job of being a city-sim, Frostpunk’s most interesting elements are what it takes from the 4X strategy genre; with public approval systems in place alongside laws, morality scales, and gameplay options that can allow you to play as a purely evil asshole if you see fit.

 Want to have a labour workforce made up exclusively of children you enslave into compulsory 24-hour shifts while executing dissenters by burning them alive in the furnace?
 Go right ahead.
 You monster.